-After a water damage disaster, such as a natural disaster, recovering the physical documents that matter to your family is a crucial step to full disaster recovery.
+After a water damage disaster, such as a natural disaster, recovering the physical documents that matter to you is a crucial step to full disaster recovery.
 Water-damaged documents require careful document drying procedures, and ATI has the skilled technicians and the technology to make it happen.
-Freeze-drying, air-drying, desiccant dehumidifying, and even hand-dry cleaning techniques are implemented to restore important documents, family photos, business records, and other vital documents that your family can’t easily replace.
+Freeze-drying, air-drying, desiccant dehumidifying, and even hand-dry cleaning techniques are implemented to restore photos, business records, and other vital documents that aren’t easily replaced.

 Restoring damaged documents to a usable condition is a painstaking yet doable process requiring expertise and care.
 A variety of recovery services and techniques can be employed depending on the damage type, and most water-damaged documents can be restored.

 Below is a breakdown of what goes into some of our key document restoration services and document recovery techniques: